 Longer term, expect similar regulations to arise in other regions as GDPR becomes a prototype for a new class of privacy regulations worldwide.

 Black Hat Europe returns to London Dec.
 3-6, 2018, with hands-on technical Trainings, cutting-edge Briefings, Arsenal open-source tool demonstrations, top-tier security solutions, and service providers in the Business Hall.
-Click for information on the conference and to register.Mike Convertino has nearly 30 years of experience in providing enterprise-level information security, cloud-grade information systems solutions, and advanced cyber capability development.
-His professional experience spans security leadership and product development at a wide ...
+Click for information on the conference and to register.Mike Convertino is the chief security officer at Arceo.ai, a leading data analytics company using AI to dynamically assess risk for the cyber insurance industry.
+He is an experienced executive, leading both information security and product development at multiple leading ...
 View Full Bio